 - The Little Black Book of Marijuana by Steve Elliot book review (kiefair.com)

 - World’s Oldest Cannabis Found in China (talesfromthelou.wordpress.com)

-Posted on 2012/12/21, in American Dream, Breezy Kiefair, Cannabis, cannabis, Healing, Health, Hemp, Medical cannabis, politics, United States and tagged Alisa Christensen, beyond tears, book reviews, Breedheen O'Rilley Keefer, Breezy, Breezy Kiefair, Cannabidiol, Cannabis, Cannabis indica, Cannabis Indica/Cannabis Sativa: The Essential Guide to the World’s Finest Marijuana Strains, cannabis plant, Cannabis sativa, Essential Guide, gimp, Greg Green, little black book, little black book of marijuana, Los Angeles, M. A. Marks, Medical cannabis, S. T. Oner, Steve Elliot, Surviving your survival, surviving your survival: a memoir.
+Posted on 2012/12/21, in American Dream, Breezy Kiefair, Cannabis, cannabis, Healing, Health, Hemp, Medical cannabis, politics, United States and tagged Alisa Christensen, Alisa Christensen Alisa Christensen, beyond tears, book reviews, Breedheen O'Rilley Keefer, Breezy, Breezy Kiefair, Cannabidiol, Cannabis, Cannabis indica, Cannabis Indica/Cannabis Sativa: The Essential Guide to the World’s Finest Marijuana Strains, cannabis plant, Cannabis sativa, Essential Guide, gimp, Greg Green, little black book, little black book of marijuana, Los Angeles, M. A. Marks, Marijuana, Marijuana strains, Medical cannabis, medicinal cannabis, recreational marijuana, S. T. Oner, Steve Elliot, Surviving your survival, surviving your survival: a memoir, The Little Black Book.
 Bookmark the permalink.
 2 Comments.